icicala/TS-THOR/README.md

 - **Symptom:** Every ~50 000 events shows up as a separate data source in the sketch.
 - **Cause:** The importer’s default batch size is [50 000 events](https://github.com/google/timesketch/blob/master/importer_client/python/timesketch_import_client/importer.py) per upload.
 - **Solution:**
-  1. Use the `-b, --buffer-size` argument to increase the batch size, e.g. to 200 000 events.
+  1. Use the `-b, --buffer-size` argument to increase the batch size.
+     ```bash
+     thor2ts input.json -s "THOR APT SCANNER" -b 100000
+     ```
   2. Convert to JSONL:
      ```bash
-     thor2ts input.json --output mapped_events.jsonl
+     thor2ts input.json -o mapped_events.jsonl
      ```
      Ingest the JSONL file into Timesketch using the CLI importer:
      ```bash
-     timesketch_importer --sketch_id <ID> \
+     timesketch_importer --sketch_id <ID> --threshold_entry 100000 mapped_events.jsonl
-                        --threshold_entry 200000 \
-                        mapped_events.jsonl
      ```
      > Warning: Consider RAM size when increasing batch size.

-### 2. Host system unresponsive during ingest
+### 2. Timesketch host becomes unresponsive while ingesting THOR logs
-- **Symptom:** High memory/CPU use and system freeze while ingesting large THOR logs.
+- **Symptom:** High memory/CPU use, shell freezes, or Timesketch web UI becomes unresponsive during ingestion.
-- **Cause:** OpenSearch (Timesketch backend) [allocates ~50 % of RAM for its JVM heap](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/auto-tune.html?utm_source=chatgpt.com), on < 16 GB systems this leaves too little memory for the OS.
+- **Cause:** OpenSearch (Timesketch backend) [allocates ~50 % of RAM for its JVM heap](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/auto-tune.html?utm_source=chatgpt.com), on < 16 GB systems this leaves too little memory for the OS and the *N* event-buffer used by the importer.
 - **Solution:**
-  - Run on a host with ≥ 16 GB RAM (recommended).
+  - Run on a host with ≥ 16 GB RAM (recommended) for the default 50_000 event buffer size.
 Timesketch explicitly states 8GB is a minimum and ["more the better"](https://timesketch.org/guides/admin/install/#:~:text=,setup%20SSL%20for%20the%20webserver)
+  - Import in smaller batches using the `-b, --buffer-size` argument.

 ### 3. JSON Line format required
 - **Symptom:** JSON parse errors.